Part of System Constraints

 Identity & loyalty

-Some patterns are not just behavior.
+Some patterns are not just output.
 They are connected to identity, role, family history, loyalty or old survival logic.

-Changing may then feel as if you are not only letting go of behavior, but also an old position, protection or connection.
+Changing may then feel as if you are not only letting go of output, but also an old position, protection or connection.

-That is why even desired new behavior can create inner tension.
+That is why even desired new output can create inner tension.

 Without a replacement route, the system falls back